Affiliate links on Android Authority may earn us a commission. Learn more.

 The bottom line here is that during these troubled times, a flagship with all the important bits — camera, processor, usability, reliable updates, etc. — is far more important than a super-expensive phone with all the bells and whistles.
 The Galaxy S21 delivers that with a lot of value at a good price.

-To clarify this, look at the iPhone 12 lineup.
-It might be tempting to look at the Galaxy S21 as being analogous to the iPhone 12.
-If you look at the specs, though, you can see that it’s much more analogous to the iPhone 12 Pro.
+To clarify this, look at the iPhone 13 lineup.
+It might be tempting to look at the Galaxy S21 as being analogous to the iPhone 13 ($699.99 at Best Buy).
+If you look at the specs, though, you can see that it’s much more analogous to the iPhone 13 Pro ($899.99 at Best Buy).
 That Pro-level iPhone costs $200 more than a Galaxy S21, which gives you an idea of how much value this phone brings to the table.

-If the sacrifices are too much for you, the Galaxy S21 Ultra is a solid buy.
+If the sacrifices are too much for you, the Galaxy S21 Ultra ($350 at Amazon) is a solid buy from this generation.
 You’ll get the option for more internal storage, a better camera system, a bigger display with a higher resolution, and more.
-Of course, you’ll pay $1,199 for that phone at the minimum.
+Of course, that phone did launch at a lofty $1,199, but it’s now available for much less.

-Finally, there’s the OnePlus 9.
-This phone actually costs less than the Galaxy S21, starting at just $729.
+Additionally, there’s the OnePlus 9 ($755 at Amazon).
+This phone costs slightly less than the Galaxy S21.
 It has faster wired charging (with a charger in the box), a less-bloated software experience, and a bigger battery.
 It has the same processor and many similar specs.
 Unfortunately, it lacks an IP rating, is missing a telephoto lens, and is covered with the years-old Gorilla Glass 5.

 Samsung Galaxy S21 review: The verdict

-There are likely a lot of very disappointed Samsung fans this year.
+Samsung likely disappointed plenty of fans with the Galaxy S21 series.
 They were probably hoping for a phone designed just for them with every conceivable spec and feature.
 The Galaxy S21 is definitively not that.

 While that is unfortunate, it doesn’t seem like Samsung is too worried about those buyers.
 With the Galaxy S21, it’s clear that Samsung is OK with alienating its die-hard fans in the hopes that it will entice more mainstream users.
 The price, features, and design of the Galaxy S21 all scream “Honda” rather than “Mercedes.”
 That might be a tough pill to swallow for Galaxy S lovers, but it’s the right move to make during a global pandemic.